jupyex/FoodProject/README.md

 # FoodProject
 This repository provides a complete set of code for food detection for our project.
+Enter branch [`master`](https://github.com/jupyex/FoodProject/tree/master)

 ## Setup
 **Step 1** Enter the corresponding file directory <br>